What Is Deadstock Fabric? A Guide To Sustainable Fashion

 >>>> YOU MAY NOT KNOW:

 In recent years, sustainability has emerged as a significant trend in the fashion business.
 To lessen their environmental effect, several brands are using eco-friendly materials and production techniques.
+Continue with what is deadstock fabric brands?
 Using deadstock materials in their designs, these 5 amazing fashion labels are leading in the sustainable fashion trend:

 • The R Collective